M-Melodious/Project-Depth/README.md

 # RESULT

-The Result from reference to the paper can be expected as :
+The results from our reference [paper](https://www.isprs-ann-photogramm-remote-sens-spatial-inf-sci.net/IV-2-W5/5/2019/isprs-annals-IV-2-W5-5-2019.pdf) are shown below.
+Our results are expected to look similar to them, with differences expected due to edge deployment quantization losses.

 Input Image